TremeschinArchive/ModularMusicVisualizer/README.md

 - `python run_shaders.py render`: Render target audio file to video
 - `python run_skia.py` [same as] `python run_skia.py mode=music`: Render target audio file to video
 - `python run_skia.py mode=music`: Render target audio + midi file to video

+# Configuration Flags

+### Width, height, fps

+You can pass the following flags:

+- `poetry run shaders render w=1280 h=720 fps=60` (HD SD 60 Hz)
+- `poetry run shaders render w=2560 h=1080 fps=144` (Ultra wide 144 Hz)
+- ...

+Default is 1080p60

+### Supersampling Anti Aliasing (SSAA)

+A special case is running with SSA enabled:

+- `poetry run shaders render ssaa=1.5`

+This internally renders the video at a 1.5 times higher resolution than the target output, then downscales to the desired resolution.

+This prevents jagged edges and makes the video more smooth at the cost of about (`SSAA^2`) times less performance, so `SSAA=2` is 4x more render time, `SSAA=4` is 8x, `SSAA=8` is 16x, `SSAA=1.5` is 2.25x.

+Optimally use 2 for final exports (maybe not for target output 4k unless you have a beefy GPU)

+### Multi Sampling Anti Aliasing

+Yet another technique to remove aliasing, default value is 8x for a better look.
+Possible values are `(1, 2, 4, 8)`.

+- `poetry run shaders render msaa=2`

+### (Real Time mode) Computer audio Sample Rate

+Highly depends on what platform you are, which audio system you use, try to find which samplerate you run at, you can override the default one (48 kHz I use) with, for example you're on 44.1 kHz:

+- `poetry run shaders render sr=44100`

 <hr>

 # Common problems, FAQ, tips